 Prasarita Padottanasana is a best practice before jumping into Sirsasana.
-This is considered as a good warm up the body.
+This is considered a good warm-up of the body.
 Prasarita Padottanasana has four variations- A, B, C, D comes in the Starting sequence of Ashtanga Vinyasa Yoga.
-It energizes and opens the three chakras Muladhara (root), Svadisthana(spleen or sacral) and Manipura(solar plexus or navel).
+It energizes and opens the three chakras Muladhara (root), Svadisthana(spleen or sacral), and Manipura(solar plexus or navel).

-In this article, we talk about – how to perform Prasarita Padottanasana yoga pose in a step by step explanation, along with the Benefits and Precaution attached to the pose.
+In this article, we talk about – how to perform the Prasarita Padottanasana yoga pose in a step-by-step explanation, along with the benefits and precautions attached to the pose.

 For Variation A

-- Bring your palms to the floor by touching the ground with your fingertips only.
-If this isn’t accessible to you just yet, rest your fingertips on a block or take a slight bend in your knees.
+- If this isn’t accessible to you just yet, rest your fingertips on a block or take a slight bend in your knees.

 - Fingertips should be pointing forward.